SMIRK

 A young, and even younger-looking, short seller Martin Shkreli.

 Let’s be clear from the start here: I do not have any deep knowledge of biotechnology.
 Like most Americans, I find the sector both awe-inspiring and virtually incomprehensible.
-Names of cutting edge drug candidates all look to me like they came out of a vaguely scientific random syllable generator.
+Names of cutting-edge drug candidates all look to me like they came out of a vaguely scientific random syllable generator.
 You end up with a ton of words like “bezalabub,” “anthrixistide,” “aducanumab,” or “sparsentan.”
 (Two of those words are made up, two of them are real.)

 It doesn’t take very long, when looking at a string of names like that and the dense language around them, for a normal person to mentally tap out and stop paying attention.
 Yet as laughably impenetrable as biotech is, it is a magnet for very serious money…for good reason.
 Biotech promises lucrative miracles, like restoring sight to the blind, preventing cancer, and curing hepatitis C